 With both parking lot paint and line painting, be sure to check your local laws and regulations to see what substances are allowed or banned from use for projects like this.

 Every parking lot paint project is made up of the same basic steps, and each is very important to consider.
 Before putting brush to asphalt, it is essential that you properly clean the surface.
 Blowing large debris off the lot is a good start, and power washing will really help clean it to its core.
 After the parking lot surface is clean, every crack becomes that much more visible.
-Fill any cracks that need it, and then proceed to addressing any sealcoating issues.
-Once the surface is clean and all the cracks are filled, double check to make sure you have all of the proper equipment to complete your line painting and parking lot resurfacing job as quickly as possible.
+Fill any cracks that need it, and then proceed to address any sealcoating issues.
+Once the surface is clean and all the cracks are filled, double-check to make sure you have all of the proper equipment to complete your line painting and parking lot resurfacing job as quickly as possible.
 An inoperable parking lot can really slow down your business, so you need to make sure you do it right the first time.
 Move efficiently and effectively to finish the project with the least wasted time possible.

 First impressions carry a lot of weight and, though it may seem strange, your parking lot can say a lot about how your business or commercial space operates.
-By giving your parking lot the same amount of love that you do your business proper, we guarantee that much happier customers and employees will return time and time again.
+By giving your parking lot the same amount of love that you do your business properly, we guarantee that much happier customers and employees will return time and time again.
 For even more points from the folks that know parking lot painting best, contact Burnaby Blacktop today.
 We’re more than happy to help in any way we can!